Property taxes are due on Thursday, July 2, 2015.

 Payment Options For Property Taxes

 Most banks and credit unions accept property tax payments in person or through online banking.
 When paying through your bank, you will need to quote the "folio number", located on the top left of your statement.
 Note: Not all financial agencies will accept your home owner grant application.
 It is your responsibility to ensure that you have filled out your application correctly.
 Bank employees are not able to confirm correct completion of your application form.

-Property owners are reminded that payment must be received at Victoria City Hall by July 2, 2014 or mailed within Canada with a legible postmark dated June 23, 2014 or prior, to avoid penalty.
+Property owners are reminded that payment must be received at Victoria City Hall by July 2, 2015.
 Cheques should be made payable to the City of Victoria in Canadian funds.

 City Hall's Public Service Centre is open Monday to Friday (excluding holidays) from 8:00 a.m. - 4:30 p.m.
 Cash, cheque and interact are accepted.
 Cheques are accepted in person at the Public Service Centre.